Back arrow - black

 Chapter 6: Sales coaching tools and resources

-Sales automation helps coach your reps by adequately preparing and training them to enhance their performance and overall skills.
-Plus, research shows that some automation systems can help increase sale closure rates by 30%, while simultaneously reducing administration time by 14%.
+Plus, research shows that some automation systems can help increase sales closure rates by 30%, while simultaneously reducing administrative time by 14%.

 “The number one coaching tactic for a sales leader is to be a learner and model that to the team.
 Stay on top of what is happening in the company, the industry, and the world that is impacting sales.
 That includes what new automation tools are out there to make your team more efficient and make buying easier for your customers.
-Be aware of how the buyer is changing and most importantly what approaches are working.
-You can't be an effective coach if you are coaching on old methods and tools that don't work.
+Be aware of how the buyer is changing and most importantly, what approaches are working.
+You can't be an effective coach if you are coaching using old methods and tools that don't work.

 You have to be the one who knows what is working, what automation to use and help salespeople learn new tools and methods of customer engagement." - Alice Heiman, Chief Sales Energizer & Founder of Alice Heiman, LLC